music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/03-cmnOrnamentsTrills/01-cmnOrnamentsTrillsSpecial.md

       Bach* (1720)
    </figcaption>
 </figure>
-{% include plainExample.html example="./v3/examples/cmnOrnaments/cmnOrnaments-sample191.xml" valid="true" %}
+{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample191.xml" valid="true" version=page.version %}

 Depending on the purpose of the encoding, it may be more convenient to encode the